pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

 Groups
 ------
-In Apmec and TOSCA, the VNFFG itself is described in this section.
-There may only be a single VNFFG described in each VNFFGD under this section.
+In Apmec and TOSCA, the NFY itself is described in this section.
+There may only be a single NFY described in each NFYD under this section.

-VNFFG
+NFY
 -----
-VNFFG maps the Forwarding Path to other node types defined in the properties section.
+NFY maps the Forwarding Path to other node types defined in the properties section.

 :type:
-    tosca.groups.nfv.VNFFG
+    tosca.groups.nfv.NFY
 :properties:
-    Describes the properties of a VNFFG.
+    Describes the properties of a NFY.
 These include vendor, version, dependent_virtual_link, connection_points, constituent_meas.
     .
-A complete list of VNFFG properties currently supported by Apmec are listed in `TOSCA <http://docs.oasis-open .org/tosca/tosca-nfv/v1.0/csd03/tosca-nfv-v1.0-csd03
+A complete list of NFY properties currently supported by Apmec are listed in `TOSCA <http://docs.oasis-open .org/tosca/tosca-nfv/v1.0/csd03/tosca-nfv-v1.0-csd03
     .html#_Toc447714727>`_.
 :members:
-    A list of Forwarding Paths which belong to this VNFFG.
+    A list of Forwarding Paths which belong to this NFY.
 At the moment only one is supported.

-Specifying VNFFG properties and members
+Specifying NFY properties and members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-An example VNFFG shown below:
+An example NFY shown below:

 ::

   groups:
-    VNFFG1:
+    NFY1:
-      type: tosca.groups.nfv.VNFFG
+      type: tosca.groups.nfv.NFY
       description: HTTP to Corporate Net
       properties:
         vendor: apmec